 Posted in an easily sharable, infographic format, “Today, DHS will,” breaks down the tremendous amount of work that DHS conducts on any given day, whether that’s patrolling 7,500 miles of land borders, protecting 95,000 miles of waterway, screening 2 million passengers at 430 airports, or seizing more than $14.5 million in currency and assets through cybercrime investigations.
 The graphic makes it clear that kind of work happens every single day, 365 days a year.

-The DHS workforce has more direct contact with the American public than any other federal government agency, and we hope this helps the public have a better understanding of all our 250,000 employees do to keep them safe, while facilitating trade and travel.
+The DHS workforce has more direct contact with the American public than any other federal government agency, and we hope this helps the public have a better understanding of all our more than 260,000 employees do to keep them safe, while facilitating trade and travel.

 Find out more: “Today, DHS will” infographic and read on below.